Kaysims/Grip-Club/README.md

 * ### Accessibility :
     * Using :focus states when creating accessible websites.
 I want to implement this once I have more understanding of how is best to use it.
     * Implement a error message on forms, such as a red error message for incorrectly submitted form and a green error message for a submitted form.
-    * Restyling of the headers so they follow logically.

 * ### Icon :
     * A more sophisticated logo within the Nav bar, so customers can easily link the logo with bouldering and Grip Club.
 I used a free icon, which does not convey the club well.
 * ### Events calendar :